Last Updated: December 15, 2024

 Change Management: When changes occur during the project, the baseline can help evaluate their impact on the project's original plan.
 This information aids in deciding whether to accept or reject changes and their implications.

 Risk Management: Identifying deviations from the baseline early in the project allows project managers to promptly address potential issues and risks.
-This proactive approach helps in risk mitigation and avoiding last-minute crises.
+This proactive approach helps mitigate risk and avoid last-minute crises.

-Forecasting and Planning Adjustments: Project managers can make informed forecasts and adjust the project plan based on baseline data and variance analysis.
+Forecasting and Planning Adjustments: Based on baseline data and variance analysis, project managers can make informed forecasts and adjust the project plan.
 This adaptability is essential for addressing evolving project requirements and uncertainties.

 Audit Trail: The baseline provides an audit trail by documenting the initial project plan and subsequent changes.
 This historical record can be valuable for post-project analysis, audits, and lessons learned.